 - Curd (100g) – 15 μg

-Fermented products.
-These contain vitamin k2 in small amounts but promote gut health indirectly increasing K2 production by healthy probiotic bacteria.
-Food sources include:
+Fermented products: These contain vitamin k2 in small amounts, but also promote gut health indirectly, in turn increasing K2 production via healthy probiotic bacteria.

 - Miso soup